Skip to main content

 Here's the hard truth: most wind damage is invisible from the ground.
 Shingles can have broken seals, cracked underlayment, or compromised flashing that you simply can't see without getting on the roof.

-If you notice any of the signs above — or if you just want peace of mind after a storm this strong — it's worth getting a professional inspection.
+If you notice any of the signs above, or if you just want peace of mind after a strong storm, it's worth getting a professional inspection.
 At Hive Roofing & Solar, our HAAG-certified inspectors do a comprehensive roof evaluation at no cost to you.
-If there's damage, we'll document it thoroughly and walk you through the insurance claim process.
+If there's damage, we document it thoroughly and hand you a forensic-grade report you can bring to your insurance carrier.

-No obligation • HAAG-certified inspectors • Insurance claim support • Serving all of Central Texas
+No obligation • HAAG-certified inspectors • Forensic-grade documentation • Serving all of Central Texas

-Wind storms don't get the same attention as hail or tornadoes, but they cause billions in roof damage across Texas every year.
-The combination of tonight's system and the Easter weekend forecast makes this a critical week for Central Texas homeowners.
+Wind storms don't get the same attention as hail or tornadoes, but they cause significant roof damage across Central Texas every year.
+And they rarely come alone.
+The pattern of one severe weather event followed by another within days is common during storm season.

-Take the steps you can tonight — secure your yard, clear your gutters, document your roof.
+Take the steps you can before a forecast storm: secure your yard, clear your gutters, document your roof's current condition.
 And after the storm passes, don't assume everything is fine just because you can't see damage from the ground.

-Stay safe tonight, Austin.
+Stay safe out there, Central Texas.
 And if your roof takes a hit, Hive Roofing & Solar is here to help.